 Operator Translink from Northern Ireland ordered 21 intermediate cars for the CAF built Class 4000 diesel trains to add extra capacity to its fleet.

-On 6 December 2018 Northern Irish public transport operator Translink signed a contracts worth £ 50 million (€ 56 million), with Spanish manufacturer CAF to supply 21 new intermediate cars for the twenty Class 4000 diesel trains.
+On 6 December 2018 Northern Irish public transport operator Translink signed a contract worth £ 50 million (€ 56 million), with Spanish manufacturer CAF to supply 21 new intermediate cars for the twenty Class 4000 diesel trains.
 The delivery of these cars is an option in the original Translink-CAF contract.
-The 21 new cars secures another 1400 seats to Translink’s fleet to provide the much needed extra capacity as traffic grew 130% in the last 12 years.
+The 21 new cars secure another 1400 seats to Translink’s fleet to provide the much-needed extra capacity as traffic grew 130% in the last 12 years.

-Translink NI Railways intends to operate more six car trains, incorporating the new intermediate cars, on busy routes at peak hours.
-The delivery is due for during 2021 and the trains should be in service by autumn 2022.
+Translink NI Railways intends to operate more six-car trains, incorporating the new intermediate cars, on busy routes at peak hours.
+The delivery is due during 2021 and the trains should be in service by autumn 2022.

 CAF’s third contract for Translink

 According to CAF UK Director Richard Garner, it’s the third contract awarded by Translink.
 Previously CAF supplied:

 On 09.03.2021 Translink published a video about the new cars being assembled at the CAF assembly plant:

 And just one day later, the first cars were loaded on trucks to be delivered to the port and transferred to the ship: